jfnaro/Deep-Learning-With-Python-Examples/README.md

 Practice programs for machine learning with Keras

 The HTML files are the easiest to read, but the jupyter notebooks contain all of the code and comments

+Please note that values may be slightly different if you run the code